rymuelle/Recipies/Bread/basicbread.md

 **P.S.** This dough base also makes a great pizza crust.
 Just change the proofing step:
 Instead of forming one boule, divide the dough into 2 or 3 portions and shape each into a small ball.
 Let them proof before stretching into disks—and you’ve got pizza dough!

----

-Let me know if you want me to convert this into a printable PDF, web format, or add photos/diagrams.